top of page

 The verb 'paraphrase' has its roots in both Greek and Latin.
 Its etymology can be traced back to the Greek word 'paráphrasis,' which combines 'para,' meaning 'beside' or 'alongside,' and 'phrasis,' meaning 'expression' or 'phrase.'
 This combination emphasizes the idea of expressing something in a manner that is parallel or alongside the original text, conveying the same meaning but with different words or a different structure.
 In Latin, this concept was further refined into 'paraphrasis,' and it eventually made its way into English as 'paraphrase.'
 Thus, the etymology of 'paraphrase' encapsulates the act of restating or rephrasing a statement or text while staying true to its core meaning but using alternative linguistic expressions.

-Quiz: Find the meaning of the verb paraphrase:
+Find the correct meaning of the verb paraphrase:

 Try Again!